How to Start a Nightclub

 A nightclub owner will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

-To serve alcohol, a nightclub must obtain a liquor license.
+To serve alcoholic beverages, a nightclub must obtain a liquor license.
 Liquor license requirements and costs vary by state.
 According to Fundera, a liquor license can cost between $300 to $14,000, with California having the most expensive license fees.

 If a nightclub serves food, it will also need to get a food service license.
 According to 2nd Kitchen, these licenses cost between $100 and $1,000.
 A club will need to adhere to county and state licensing requirements, which can vary.
 After applying for a license, the bar will also need to pass a health inspection.